benekastah/text-to-js-identifier/README.md

 function      -> _$function_
 ```

-If your text contains an invalid character, it will in most cases be replaced by a javascript-compatable representation of that character:
+If your text contains an invalid character, it will in most cases be replaced by a human-readable and javascript-compatable representation of that character:

 ```
 -             -> _$dash_